ClementDv/my-personal-website/README.md

 This website presents me, my skills, my background and the most important projects of my training.</br>
 I developed it to learn more about the web and new technologies like React and NextJs.</br>
-I decided to leave it open source in order to show my work and the skills I was able to acquire in this project.
+I decided to leave it open source in order to show my work and the skills I was able to acquire in this project.</br></br>
+The adress of the website is : https://clementpoirier.fr

 ## Technologies